Geometric Ergodicity of Two--dimensional Hamiltonian systems with a Lennard--Jones--like Repulsive Potential: Conclusion

 In contrast, the extension to potentials with quadratic growth is almost certainly within reach.
 In fact, Figure ~\ref{fig:numerics} gives a strong indication how to proceed.
 Since for $\alpha_1=2$ the period of oscillation is not going to zero as the energy of the system increases, instantaneous homogenization/averaging of the effect of one orbit is not feasible.
 However, building on an idea from \cite{Rey-BelletThomas:2002} one could consider the average of the energy over one period $\tau$ of the system.
 First observe that $\tau$ has a limit $\tau_*>0$ as the energy goes to $\infty$.
 Namely one would consider the quantity

 Then using \eqref{Heq} one obtains

 Since at high energy $p_s$ will be very close to the deterministic orbit, one can likely prove that

 This could then be used to obtain control of the excursions away from the center of space.
-Note that following the above argument will not produce an Lyapunov function which infinitesimally decreasing on average as was constructed in this note.
-This argument essentially amortizes the total energy dissipation which occurs over a single orbit, smoothing out the times when the infinitesimal rate of energy dissipation nears zero.
-Since we feel that covering the quadratic case is not sufficient motivation for the extra complications, we have chosen to use the approach used in this note since it leads to a more classical ``infinitesimal'' Lyapunov function.
+Note that following the above argument will not produce an Lyapunov function which is infinitesimally decreasing on average as was constructed in this paper.
+This argument essentially amortizes the total energy dissipation that occurs over a single orbit, smoothing out the times when the infinitesimal rate of energy dissipation nears zero.
+We felt that covering the quadratic case is not sufficient motivation for the extra complications.

-\textbf{Acknowledgments. } The authors wishes to thank the NSF for its support through grants DMS-0449910 (JCM), DMS-0854879 (JCM) and DMS-0204690 (SCS).
+\textbf{Acknowledgments.} The authors wishes to thank the NSF for its support through grants DMS-0449910 (JCM), DMS-0854879 (JCM), DMS-1613337 (JCM), DMS-0204690 (SCS), and DMS-1612898 (DPH).
 JCM would like to thank Martin Hairer and Luc Rey-Bellet for interesting and informative discussions.
+We would also like to thank a careful referee for finding a mistake in an earlier version of the paper as well as for making several helpful comments and suggestions.